For more information on the Food Bank of the Hudson Valley or to ask a question not listed below please contact us at firstname.lastname@example.org

-The Food Bank of the Hudson Valley is a member of Feeding America.
+The Food Bank of the Hudson Valley is a branch of the Regional Food Bank of Northeastern New York and a member of Feeding America, the national food bank network.
 Food Banks acquire large donations of edible but unmarketable food from the food industry and distribute it to organizations that feed hungry people.

-Can the hungry get food at the Food Bank of the Hudson Valley?
+Can hungry people get food at the Food Bank of the Hudson Valley?